laro/Cilia/README.md

                 - `UInt m = UInt(l)` // Works
             - `Int n = m`     // Error because `UInt` does _not always_ fit into `Int`
                 - `Int n = Int(m)`   // Works
+        - Integer literals can automatically be converted to other sizes than Int64,
+            - according to the C++ rules (admittedly without knowing the details),
+            - but only if the converted-to-type can contain the value of the literal.
         - Difficult: Constexpr constructor that accepts an arbitrary precision integer literal and can store that in ROM
             - Store as array of `Int`
         - Suffixes/postfixes to write integer literals of a certain size: